-A 2019 study showed that 98.5 percent of Canadians already had PFAS in their blood and there is concern about serious health hazards.
-Health Canada warns PFAS can impact the liver, kidneys, and the thyroid gland.
+Almost all Canadians have PFAS in their bodies and there is growing concern about serious health hazards.
+Health Canada warns PFAS can impact the liver, the kidneys, and the thyroid gland.
 PFAS can also interfere with the immune and nervous systems, and they can impact a person's metabolism and body weight.
+(A 2019 study showed that 98.5 percent of Canadians already have some PFAS in their blood.
+"They attach to the proteins in our blood and can accumulate in our bodies, particularly in the liver and the kidneys.")

-- 6. List at least two ways people can protect themselves from PFAS chemicals. - 1) Granular activated carbon filtration works in home filters by passing water through carbon that traps PFAS particles.
+6. List at least three ways people can protect themselves from PFAS chemicals.

+1) Granular activated carbon filtration works in home filters by passing water through carbon that traps PFAS particles.
 2) Ion exchange resins are tiny beads that clean water by attaching to harmful chemicals.
 These chemicals have a negative charge and the resin beads have a positive charge.
 When water flows through, the PFAS sticks to the beads.
 3) Reverse osmosis pushes water through a membrane that blocks most PFAS contaminants.
-This method works in wells or households with under-sink filters.
+This method works in wells or households with under-sink water filters.
 4) For land contamination, authorities can use soil excavation and incineration to eliminate PFAS.
-This approach is costly and it still leaves some PFAS in the environment. - 7.
-What is the problem with all current filtration techniques?
+This approach is costly and it still leaves some PFAS in the environment.